cloudnativetrainings/kubernetes-servicemesh/06_circuit-breaker/README.md

 What do we expect?

-- the first 3 responses with status code `503` are from the application itself
+- the first 3 responses with status code `503` are from the application itself with the following text `The root endpoint of the application is disabled`
 - afterwards the proxy is catching the requests for one minute responding also with a status code `503` with the text `no healthy upstream`.
 Note that no request gets sent to the application for one minute.

 ```bash